 While Malta poses no restriction on providing a Maltese passport, your current country of origin might restrict you from holding a second Maltese passport.

-Apart from that, the individual has to follow a particular procedure in order to receive dual citizenship.
+Apart from that, you have to follow a particular procedure in order to receive dual citizenship.

 Visa-free destination with the IIP Malta Program